 - Can I use a calculator in this program?

-- What technology do I need?
+- What do I do if I experience technical difficulties?

 I cannot finish the Personalized Precalculus Program (PPP) before I attend my New Student Conference.
 Can I still participate in the PPP?